CESNET/dp3/docs/configuration/db_entities.md

 - `ip4`: IPv4 address (passed as dotted-decimal string)
 - `ip6`: IPv6 address (passed as string in short or full format)
 - `mac`: MAC address (passed as string)
+- `json`: Any JSON object can be stored, all processing is handled by user's code.
+This is here for special cases which can't be mapped to any other data type.

+#### Composite types

+- `category<data_type; category1, category2, ...>`: Categorical values.
+Use only when a fixed set of values should be allowed, which should be specified in the second part of the type definition.
+The first part of the type definition describes the data_type of the category.
+- `array<data_type>`: An array of values of specified data type (which must be one of the primitive types above), e.g. `array<int>`
+- `set<data_type>`: Same as array, but values can't repeat and order is irrelevant.
+- `dict<keys>`: Dictionary (object) containing multiple values as subkeys. keys should contain a comma-separated list of key names and types separated by colon, e.g. `dict<port:int, protocol:string, tag?:string>`.
+Whitespace is allowed after colons.
+By default, all fields are mandatory (i.e. a data-point missing some subkey will be refused), to mark a field as optional, put `?` after its name.
+Only the primitive data types can be used here, multi-level dicts are not supported.

+#### Relationships

 - `link<entity_type>`: Link to a record of the specified type, e.g. `link<ip>`
 - `link<entity_type,data_type>`: Link to a record of the specified type, carrying additional data, e.g. `link<ip,int>`
-- `array<data_type>`: An array of values of specified data type (which must be one of the types above), e.g. `array<int>`
-- `set<data_type>`: Same as array, but values can't repeat and order is irrelevant.
-- `dict<keys>`: Dictionary (object) containing multiple values as subkeys. keys should contain a comma-separated list of key names and types separated by colon, e.g. `dict<port:int,protocol:string,tag?:string>`.
-By default, all fields are mandatory (i.e. a data-point missing some subkey will be refused), to mark a field as optional, put `?` after its name.
-Only the following data types can be used here: `binary,category,string,int,float,time,ip4,ip6,mac`.
-Multi-level dicts are not supported.
-- `json`: Any JSON object can be stored, all processing is handled by user's code.
-This is here for special cases which can't be mapped to any data type above.